Building Your Reputation With User Testimonials And Reviews

 User reviews and client testimonials are great sources of content that help your business add credibility, build authority, improve online reputation, and grow your sales funnel.
 Always ask for feedback, reviews, and testimonials from existing customers, and start publishing these on your website or blog.

 The articles below are a great source of information about creating effective testimonials and were also used when researching information for sections of this article:

 - Ecommerce Consumer Reviews: Why You Need Them And How To Use Them

 - 5 Tips For Knockout Testimonials

 - 7 Simple But Powerful Customer Testimonial Examples You Can Steal

 - Your 5-Minute Guide To Writing an Amazing LinkedIn Recommendation

 - How To Get Great LinkedIn Recommendations

 We also recommend subscribing to our Free Content Marketing Email Training Series.
-You will receive a comprehensive series of training emails with actionable information that will teach exactly how to drive more traffic to your website, save money creating high-quality content that will add value to your site visitors and grow your business online using content.
+You will receive a comprehensive series of training emails with actionable information and practical tips that will show you how to drive more traffic to your site, save money creating high-quality content for your site visitors and grow your business online using content marketing.
 It’s not only a great course with loads of useful information, it’s also 100% FREE!

 "Learning WordPress has been a huge stumbling block for me.
 I've been looking for something that covers absolutely everything but doesn't cost an arm and a leg.
 Thank you so much ... you have just provided me with what I have been looking for!
 Truly appreciated!" - Tanya